HritujWadyalkar/STEPin_MiniProject/3_Implementation/README.md

 4. If you wish to remove all the compiled and build files, Use the `make clean` command

 [Click here](https://github.com/thomasathul/STEPin_MiniProject/blob/main/6_ImagesandVideos/README.md) to watch the project demo video.

-## Feature Demo
+## About features

 After you have run the program, you will be asked to enter the choice in the menu screen.